jillesvangurp/www.jillesvangurp.com/pages/index.md

 ## Privacy & Cookies

 This site currently has **no cookies** that need setting, I don't use any analytics, and I'm not interested in invading your privacy.
 Current browsers are making tracking quite hard in any case.
 Also, I actually enjoy using such browsers myself for this reason.
 The web hosting that I use may collect some server logs of course.
 Beyond that, I'm not aware of any kind of tracking or privacy invading tools on this website.
-I also opted you out of Google's latest attempt to invade your privacy by specifying `Permissions-Policy: interest-cohort=()` in my `.htaccess`.

 If you are looking for a privacy policy, you just read it.
 If you enjoy the content, reach out on e.g. Twitter, LinkedIn, etc.